NativeScript/docs-v7/docs/core-concepts/navigation.md

 Check out the [TabView]({%slug tab-view %}) article for a more detailed look on how you can use and customize the component.

 Here is a code sample of the `TabView` declaration that matches the diagram above.
+Check out the complete playground demo below the code sample.

 ```XML
 <!-- app-root.xml -->